Karri Forest II - Logging Desolation

-This portfolio shows the damage done by the Western Australian Forest Products Commission.
-This damage to the environment continues and is subsidised by the WA taxpayer
+This portfolio shows the damage done to the main karri forest belt for the Western Australian Forest Products Commission.
+This damage to the environment continues, makes a financial loss and is subsidised by the WA taxpayer.

 ". . .
 ‘I decided to move down to the southern forests, to work in a really quiet and contemplative way.
 But when I moved into the forest I found the truth about it.’
 The battle to save the south west old growth forests from large scale logging wasn’t on John’s radar until he moved to the tiny timber town of Quinninup.
 ‘There was nothing quiet and contemplative about it all,’ he said.
 ‘It was mayhem.
 It was like a battle scene.’